 - Craft a handful of Salesforce lightning components that use the web services.

 - Add the lightning components to Salesforce pages.

 If this sounds too complex, our reference implementation based on Apache/Tomcat can get you started (contact firstname.lastname@example.org for the status of our reference implementation).

 Meet Compliance Requirements

 Like other other CopyStorm tables, the schema is documented and the tables are directly queryable by customers.
-However, unlike other CopyStorm tables, you may need a little help constructing queries since most of the data for archived records is stored as XML.
-The good news: CopyStorm’s Archive Explorer can be used to easily generated base SQL queries which a customer can modify for their specific needs (We have a hard time remembering how to construct XML based queries for databases too!).
+However, unlike other CopyStorm tables, you may need a little help constructing queries since most of the data for snapshot records is stored as XML.
+The good news: CopyStorm’s Snapshot Explorer can be used to easily generated base SQL queries which a customer can modify for their specific needs (We have a hard time remembering how to construct XML based queries for databases too!).